 All USDA/1890 National Scholars are required to commit to at least one year of service with the USDA for each year of financial assistance provided.
 (Note: Specific details of this service requirement will be outlined in the service agreement entered into by the selected Scholar, the University at which the Scholar is matriculated, and the USDA Sponsoring Agency.)
 The USDA/1890 National Scholars Program will provide full tuition, employment, employee benefits, fees, books, and room and board each year for up to 4 years to selected students pursuing a bachelor's degree at eligible universities.

 Applicants must be a U.S. citizen with a cumulative GPA of 3.0 or better (on a 4.0 scale) and have been accepted for admission or currently attending one of the nineteen 1890 Historically Black Land-Grant Universities.
 Applicants must study agriculture, food, natural resource sciences, or other related academic disciplines and demonstrate leadership and community service.
-Must submit an official transcript with the school seal and an authorized official's signature and a signed application (original signature only).
-For more information or to apply, please visit the scholarship provider's website.
+Applicants must submit an official transcript with the school seal and an authorized official's signature and a signed application (original signature only).